liufeigit/Cepstrum/README.md

 Please help if you find this project interesting for you

+Some thoughts:
+no windowing yet.
+Might be necessary to add windowing + overlap for further realtime possibility phase problem issue introduced by FFT and Log?
+Other?

 Patrick

 here are some screenshots
+Original signal
 ![Alt text](https://github.com/PatrickMuringer/Cepstrum/blob/master/Cepstrum/images/signal.png?raw=true "Original Signal")

+Original signal cannot be reconstructed (see Modified signal) even if no echo or no lifter is used
 ![Alt text](https://github.com/PatrickMuringer/Cepstrum/blob/master/Cepstrum/images/app%20startup.png?raw=true "Startup of the project")

+Result when adding echo
 ![Alt text](https://github.com/PatrickMuringer/Cepstrum/blob/master/Cepstrum/images/app%20startup%20with%20echo.png?raw=true "When adding echo")